 For Meder Beauty Science solutions, we recommend at least a 5-week course.

-We have a few of prebiotic-containing solutions, and even a couple with probiotics (as specially processed kindly bacteria).
+We have several prebiotic-containing solutions, and even a couple with probiotics (as specially processed kindly bacteria).
 All of our products are universal, and for acne — absolutely indispensable.

 Equa-Derm Cream — prebiotic face cream for oily skin suppresses the activity of 5-alpha-reductase and reduces sebum production by 30% in the first few weeks of use.
 Equa-Derm Cream helps decrease hormone-related skin sensitivity, tightens pores and reduces redness and swelling.